liferay/liferay-mobile-sdk/builder/README.md

 To build a `.zip` file containing the generated service and utility classes, run the following command from your module folder:

-    ../gradlew zip
+    ../../gradlew zip

-The `liferay-ios-sdk-[version].zip` file is written to your `ios/build` folder.
-You're ready to use the contents of your `liferay-ios-sdk-[version].zip` file in your iOS project.
+The `liferay-${your_portlet_context}-ios-sdk-${version}.zip` file is written to your `ios/build` folder.
+You're ready to use the contents this file in your iOS project.
 Simply unzip its contents and add all of the files to your XCode project.

 To learn how to use the Liferay iOS SDK in your mobile app, see the